 Right.
 If that were the case, wouldn’t we also have numerous statues of Malcolm X, Marcus Garvey or Harriet Tubman and countless others who fought for freedom and equality standing proudly outside government buildings, dotting college campuses?

-While this national conversation continues, ESPN decided to avoid evoking the chaos during a live broadcast. …Good call.
-Life is crazy enough already.
+While this national conversation continues, ESPN decided to avoid evoking the chaos during a live broadcast. …Robert Lee = Name is too triggering.